 The public has been supportive of the revised design and we have considered all feedback and used it to improve the design.

-Construction of the Tamaki Drive Cycle Route is expected to start late 2018 or early 2019.
+Construction of the Tamaki Drive Cycle Route started in February 2020.

 We will continue to investigate a crossing facility on the slip lane leading into Solent Street, and upgrading the pedestrian crossings at The Strand and Solent Street intersections to ‘toucan crossings’.
 These have separate crossing lanes for pedestrians and people on bikes.